BTE-N/bte-n.github.io/main/Documentation.md

 ### Section 3: Committing

 Once you're finished, scroll down to "Commit changes".
 Here, you can set a short and longer description of your changes if you like to.
+When making commits to the BTE:N Project, you must [follow the naming instructions](https://canary.discordapp.com/channels/702537033813327912/707597996073812050/714469414828900372) (that link will only work if you are [member of our discord server](https://discord.gg/eXzrZSx).
 If you are a Team Member already, this will directly add your file to the website.

 ![](https://media.discordapp.net/attachments/702537093527765083/709708535436673094/commit_to_master.png)